AbdulRahmanFares/time_picker/README.md

 ## How to Use

-1. **Open the Time Picker Dialog:**
+1. **Launch the App:**

-   Launch the app and navigate to the screen where the time picker is implemented.
+   Upon launching the app, you will be greeted with a container featuring two options: "From" and "To".
+This initial screen serves as the starting point for selecting your desired time range.

-2. **Select Time Range:**
+2. **Select "From":**

+   - Tap on the "From" option within the container to initiate the time selection process.

+   - A customized time picker dialog will appear, providing an interactive interface to choose the starting time of your desired range.

+   - Use the dialog to precisely set the "From" time according to your requirements.

+3. **Select "To":**

-   Tap on the "From" and "To" time slots in the dialog to set the desired time range.
+   - Similarly, tap on the "To" option within the container to begin selecting the ending time of your range.

+   - The same customized time picker dialog will be presented, allowing you to pick the concluding time with ease.

+   - Adjust the dialog to accurately set the "To" time based on your preferences.

-3. **Real-Time Updates:**
+4. **Real-Time Updates:**

-   Witness real-time updates in the selected time values as you interact with the dialog.
+   - Experience real-time updates in the selected time values as you interact with the dialog.
+The chosen times will dynamically adjust, providing instant feedback.

-4. **Confirm or Cancel:**
+5. **Confirm or Cancel:**

-   Confirm your selected time range by tapping the "Ok" button.
-Alternatively, cancel the selection and close the dialog using the "Cancel" button.
+   - Confirm your selected time range by tapping the "Ok" button within the time picker dialog.

+   - Alternatively, if you wish to cancel the selection, use the "Cancel" button to close the dialog without making any changes.

+This interactive process ensures a seamless and intuitive way to choose a time range, making use of the customized time picker dialog for both "From" and "To" options.

 ## Dependencies